eForms Logo

 Special Warranty Deed Form

-A special (limited) warranty deed transfers title in fee simple from the seller (“grantor”) to the purchaser (“grantee”) with a warranty of title limited to solely the acts of the grantor.
-In other words, this type of deed warrants only against events that transpired during the grantor’s time of ownership as opposed to throughout the title’s history and prior ownerships.
-Special deeds are typically used in commercial property transactions, but usage varies.
+A special (limited) warranty deed transfers title in fee simple from the seller ("grantor") to the purchaser ("grantee") with a warranty of title limited to solely the acts of the grantor.
+In other words, this type of deed only warrants against events that transpired during the grantor's ownership.
+Special deeds are typically used in commercial property transactions.

 Required Statement / Granting Clause